 Dr. Jeffrey Palmer was interviewed for an article in USA TODAY.
 The article discusses the increase of labiaplasties in the United States.
 Dr. Palmer provided information on his experience of women seeking this cosmetic procedure.

-CAMPBELL-WALSH UROLOGY: Dr. Jeffrey Palmer's chapter entitled "Management of Abnormalities of the External Genitalia in Boys" was published in the acclaimed multi-volume textbook, Campbell-Walsh Urology (11th edition).
+CAMPBELL-WALSH UROLOGY: Dr. Jeffrey Palmer's chapter entitled "Management of Abnormalities of the External Genitalia in Boys" was published in the renowned multi-volume textbook, Campbell-Walsh Urology (11th edition).
 This chapter is an update to Dr. Palmer's chapter in the 10th edition regarding the same topic.
-This textbook serves as a reference for urologists and other healthcare professionals throughout the world.
+This textbook serves is a resource for urologists and other healthcare professionals throughout the world.

-INTERVIEW: Dr. Jeffrey Palmer was interviewed for an article on their expertise on cosmetic and reconstructive urologic surgery.
-The article will include a discussion on their technique for labiaplasty, clitoral hood reduction and phalloplasty.
+INTERVIEW: Dr. Jeffrey Palmer was interviewed on his expertise on cosmetic and reconstructive urologic surgery, including a discussion on his techniques for penile enhancement, labiaplasty and hymenoplasty.

-CAMPBELL-WALSH UROLOGY: Dr. Jeffrey Palmer contributed a chapter entitled "Management of Abnormalities of the External Genitalia in Boys" in the 11th edition of this accalimed multi-volume textbook, which is currently in press.
+CAMPBELL-WALSH UROLOGY: Dr. Jeffrey Palmer contributed a chapter entitled "Management of Abnormalities of the External Genitalia in Boys" in the 11th edition of this acclaimed multi-volume textbook, Campbell-Walsh Urology, which is in press.
 This chapter is an update to Dr. Palmer's chapter in the 10th edition regarding the same topic.
-This textbook serves as a reference for urologists and other healthcare professionals throughout the world.
+This textbook serves as a reference for urologists and other healthcare profes- sionals throughout the world.

 NORTHEASTERN SECTION OF AUA: Dr. Jeffrey Palmer was an invited speaker at the 2014 Northeastern Section of the American Urological Association Annual Meeting.
 The lecture at this inter-national meeting of adult and pediatric urologists, entitled "Caring for Adult Patients with Congenital Problems", addressed congenital problems in young adults and adolescents transitioning into adulthood.
-Our staff has a large experience in success-fully treating adults and adolescents with congenital conditions.
+Dr. Palmer has a large experience in success-fully treating adults and adolescents with congenital conditions.